-13. CANDIDATE NAME: Enter your name as you did on Page 1, Section 1.
+13. JUDICIAL CANDIDATE NAME: Enter your name as you did on Page 1, Section 1.

 Your selection of modified reporting is valid for an entire election cycle.
 For example, if you choose modified reporting before a primary election, your selection remains in effect for any runoff and for the general election and any related runoff.
 You must make this selection at least 30 days before the first election to which your selection applies.

-An opposed candidate in an election is eligible to report under the modified reporting schedule if he or she does not intend to accept more than $500 in political contributions or make more than $500 in political expenditures in connection with an election.
-The amount of a filing fee paid to qualify for a place on the ballot does not count against the $500 expenditure limit.
+An opposed candidate in an election is eligible to report under the modified reporting schedule if he or she does not intend to accept more than $930 in political contributions or make more than $930 in political expenditures in connection with an election.
+The amount of a filing fee paid to qualify for a place on the ballot does not count against the $930 expenditure limit.
 An opposed candidate who reports under the modified schedule is not required to file pre-election reports (due 30 days and 8 days before an election) or runoff reports (due 8 days before a runoff).
-(Note: An unopposed candidate is not required to file pre-election reports in the first place.)
-The obligations to file semi-annual reports, special pre-election reports (formerly known as telegram reports), or special session reports, if applicable, are not affected by selecting the modified schedule.
+(Remember: An unopposed candidate is not required to file pre-election reports or runoff reports in the first place.)
+The obligations to file semiannual reports, special pre-election reports (formerly known as telegram reports), or special session reports, if applicable, are not affected by selecting the modified schedule.

-Exceeding $500 in contributions or expenditures.
-If you exceed $500 in contributions or expenditures in connection with an election, you must file according to the regular schedule.
+Exceeding $930 in Contributions or Expenditures.
+If you exceed $930 in contributions or expenditures in connection with an election, you must file according to the regular schedule.
 In other words, you must file pre-election reports and a runoff report, if you are in a runoff.

 Your selection is not valid for other elections or election cycles.
-Use another AMENDMENT form (ACTA) to renew your option to file under the modified schedule.
+Use another AMENDMENT form (AJCTA) to renew your option to file under the modified schedule.